bitcoinhodler/GlacierProtocol/future.md

 * Use a binary format for the xpubs and describe the output script in some other way

-* Instead of JSON, use a binary format for the data structure (Google protobuf?)
+* Instead of JSON, use a binary format for the data structure (BSON?
+  UBJSON?
+BJSON?)

-* Truncate each mnemonic into its unique first 4 chars, and remove all spaces
+* Truncate each mnemonic into its unique first 4 chars, and remove all spaces.
+Danger: less recognizable as SLIP39.

 # Questions